funkhaus/fh-components/README.md

 **Notes**
 * Splits given text according to a given separator.
 Useful for formatting titles, for example - `Title - More Title Information` will render as `<span>Title</span><span>More Title Information</span>`.

+## `video-stage`
+**Props**
+* `src`: String, default `''`.
+The source of the video to embed.
+This can either be a full iframe code, or for Vimeo videos can just be a permalink to the video.
+* `autoplay`: Boolean, default `true`.
+Controls whether the component should attempt to autoplay the video.
+Only vimeo videos support autoplay at the moment.

+**Notes**
+* This component uses [`fitToParent`](https://github.com/funkhaus/fitToParent) to automatically scale and center the iframe within the dimensions of the nearest positioned parent element.
+Example usage:
+`<video-stage src="https://vimeo.com/123456789" @ended="goToNextPage" />`.

+**Events**
+* Events are only supported for Vimeo-based videos.
+* `ended`: fires once the video has reached the end.
+* `play`: fires any time the video begins playback
+* `pause`: fires any time the video is paused

 ## `transition-fade`
 **Classes**
 * [Transition classes](https://vuejs.org/v2/guide/transitions.html#Transition-Classes) applied to a transition called `fade`.